douglaz/psl/Releasing-a-New-Stable-Version.md

 # Changing the Version

 ## Edit the Code
 The first step is to update **all** the version numbers in the code.
 All the occurrences of a PSL version number should be kept in sync, i.e., have the same value for all occurrences in all `pom.xml` files and other resources across all modules.
 In addition, **only one commit in the entire Git repository should have a particular stable version number**.
-(A stable version number is a version number with "-SNAPHOT" on the end.)
+(A stable version number is a version number _without_ "-SNAPHOT" on the end.)

 Version numbers appear as a module's version in its `pom.xml` file, as well as the version of parents and dependencies.
 The following list is all the occurrences of the version number in the PSL code (relative to the root directory):